antoniablair/stats-engagement/README.md

 - Save the user's progress in localStorage so they can resume the game later
 - Add type checking
 - Surface any API errors to the user
+- Choose a better animation when the questions change